By Sue Kira, Naturopath and Nutritionist

 For many people, their optimum vitality from diet can be gained from the preceding Level 2 heart foods and recipes.
 Level 3 recipes further reduce the sugar and starch content of foods and cuts out all processed foods, charred foods and red meat (except broths) leaving you with cleansing healing foods.
 It’s an excellent way to support your body to regain and maintain health and vitality, especially where there are health conditions to support.
 Please note that this level may not suit everyone, so please seek the advice of your health practitioner before changing your diet.

-For more about the Heart levels, please click here
+For a little more about the Heart levels, please click here

 Searching for the Heart Levels

-Click onto the Diet Categories and select.
-You can click onto one, or alternatively, a combination e.g. Levels 1 and 2, then click the Search button.
-The levels you select appear at the top of the recipe pages
+Click onto the Diet Categories to see the Heart Levels at the top of the page.
+You can click onto one of them, or alternatively, a combination e.g. Levels 1 and 2, or 2 and 3, then click the Search button.
+The levels you select are displayed at the top of the recipe pages

-Your selection will clear when you click the Clear button, sign out, or after 6 hours if you leave the browser open.
+Your selection will clear when you click the Clear button or sign out.
+Remember each time you log in, check and see if any categories are displayed at the top of the Recipes pages that need to be cleared, or entered again.
 Note: a maximum of three devices at a time can be logged in per membership.

 - Autistic Spectrum + Free of nuts